 TO TAKE EFFECT APRIL 3 AT NOON: Changes to essential businesses –

 - Furniture stores and sporting goods stores will close.
 If a furniture store sells appliances, they can remain open to sell only appliances but may not sell any other items.
 If sporting goods stores sell guns or ammunition, they can remain open to sell only guns and ammunition but may not sell any other items.

-- Golf courses, tennis courts, disc golf courses shall be closed.
+- Golf courses, tennis courts, disc golf courses & basketball courts shall be closed.

 - Automated, drive-thru car washes – may remain open.
 All others must close.
 Car wash employees may not assist – by way of pre-wash, drying car or otherwise – in the car wash process.

-- Essential businesses or grocery stores – such as Wal-Mart or Country Mart – may not sell clothing and sporting goods in-store.
-Online or delivery to home for these items through given retailers is permitted.
+- Essential businesses or grocery stores – such as Wal-Mart, Target, Country Mart or Dollar stores – may not sell clothing and general sporting goods in-store (guns/ammunition in Wal-Mart is allowed).
+Online/delivery-to-home orders for these items through given retailers is permitted.

 - If a building is 50,000 sq. ft. or more, customer limit is 100 people.
 If a building is less than 50,000 sq. ft.. divide square footage by 500 to determine maximum allowable customers.

 TO TAKE EFFECT APRIL 6 AT 11 P.M.:

 - Additional signage at businesses will be required.
 In addition to social distancing signage; signage at gas pumps, signage at ATMs and signage at retailers detailing “one cart – one person” will be required.
 Gas stations must also make available sanitation wipes or paper towels at pumps.
 FIND SIGNAGE HERE: https://www.lawtonok.gov/publications/covid-19-response-signage-required